princjef/regex-rust/README.md

 *Note: The BurntSushi Library as well is without its compiler support as far as I am made aware*

 *Note: The Python Benchmarks seem very off, however we can't fault our benchmark.
-We believe its an optimization trick*
+We believe it's an optimization trick*

 ## Testing